No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/_index.rst

 Fundamentals
 ============

-The following sections cover the basic knowledge and skills you'll need in order to start your journey as a computer :index:`hacker`.
+The following sections cover the basic knowledge and skills you'll need in order to start your journey as a computer hacker.

 .. toctree::
    :caption: Chapter Contents